isomerpages/moe-clementitownsec/_curriculum/Humanities.md

 Students will also get to understand the importance of conservation.
 From the sites visited, they will understand the possible constraints faced during conservation, and also how conservation involves not just simply the preservation of the building structure, but also reintegrating the site for current use to maintain its relevance.
 Through comprehending the process of conservation, it instills in students a sense of pride and commitment to their living environments and hopefully ignites in them a passion to be stewards of our heritage.

-<iframe allowfullscreen="true" height="569" width="960" frameborder="0" src="https://docs.google.com/presentation/d/e/2PACX-1vRINuKxe0e3bM_8YQwrHdv0B-1HRqUBVPs-EeG74MmBDtLpgYLy6BXMAWBsHb93GEF6T0C5r75lFWUd/embed?start=true&amp;loop=true&amp;delayms=10000"></iframe>
+<iframe src="https://docs.google.com/presentation/d/e/2PACX-1vRINuKxe0e3bM_8YQwrHdv0B-1HRqUBVPs-EeG74MmBDtLpgYLy6BXMAWBsHb93GEF6T0C5r75lFWUd/embed?start=true&amp;loop=true&amp;delayms=10000" frameborder="0" width="960" height="569" allowfullscreen="true"></iframe>

 **Immersion Trip to Liaoning, China, 2019**